-The Provider shall propose reasonable numbers and percentages for all items listed in the work plans.
+The Provider shall propose reasonable numbers and percentages for all items listed in the work plan.
+The Provider shall use its local CoC's 2019 PIT Count unsheltered data to complete the projections of Households and Participants served in its proposed work plan.
 Clear justifications shall be provided for the proposed numbers and percentages.
-The DHS shall have the final determination regarding the numbers and percentages for each contract
+The DHS shall have the final determination regarding the numbers and percentages for each contract (see Attachment M).

-The work plan will be used to determine and calculate performance measures and outcome rates in payments in Section 2.5, Compensation and Method of Payment (see Attachment O).
+The work plan will be used to determine and calculate performance measures and outcome rates in payments in Section 2.5, Compensation and Method of Payment.